alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 ---
 Before wrapping up, the `threadLocalRandomSecondarySeed` is a seed used internally by the likes of `ForkJoinPool` or `ConcurrentSkipListMap`.
 Also, the `threadLocalRandomProbe` represents whether the current thread has initialized its seed or not.

-In this article, we explored different tricks to optimize a RNG to be a high throughput and low latecny one.
-Tricks like more efficient object allocation, more efficient memory access, removing unnecessary indirection and having mechanical sympathy.
+In this article, we explored different tricks to optimize an RNG to be a high throughput and low latency one.
+Tricks like more efficient object allocation, more efficient memory access, removing unnecessary indirection, and having mechanical sympathy.